Articles of Agreement

 keep all minutes, records and accounts of the Academic Senate and the faculty in convocation.

-The vice-president, the secretary-treasurer, the senator counselors shall advise,
+The vice-president, the secretary-treasurer, and the senator counselors shall advise,

 counsel and assist the president; and perform such duties and discharge such responsibilities

-as may be delegated to the Executive Council of the Academic Senate by the senate
+as may be delegated to the Executive Committee of the Academic Senate by the senate

 or the faculty in convocation.

-Any senator (including members of the Executive Council) elected by the faculty
+Any senator (including members of the Executive Committee) elected by the faculty

-may be required to stand for recall, upon demand by valid petition of one-fourth of the
+may be required to stand for recall, upon demand by valid petition of one-fourth of

-faculty as defined herein, provided that a convocation of the faculty occur
+Brown or reduced workload faculty) provided that a convocation of the faculty occur

 between the demand and the recall election, and that provision be made for the continued

 These Articles of Agreement may be amended at convocation called for by valid petition